If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 This beehive is perhaps one of the simplest and easiest to build.
 You can use a wide variety of wood to build it depending on your locality.
 However, native tree species are highly recommended to make the home as natural as possible.
 Wild bees have been proven to have no particular preference when it comes to wood, so are domesticated bees.

-The most commonly used materials for making hives within and beyond the US include: walnuts, pines, oaks, red cedar, maples, and many others.
+The most commonly used materials for making hives within and beyond the US include walnuts, pines, oaks, red cedar, maples, and many others.
 The Perone beehive can be constructed using locally available materials and you need not invest in expensive hive equipment.

 5. Design Gaining Popularity

 This hive design may not be one of the oldest around, but it has recently but has gained massive acceptance across Central and South America, and Mexico.
 It is accepted as one of the ideal concepts for reversing Colony Collapse Disorder.
-Indeed, CCD is common in Langstroth hives across the USA, and has proven to be impossible to eliminate.
+Indeed, CCD is common in Langstroth hives across the USA and has proven to be impossible to eliminate.

 Those who have experimented with the Perone beehive concept, have reported excellent results for a span of 3 years, with none of them experiencing CCD.
 The hive is particularly best suited for honeybees when it comes to combating varroa mites, the transmission agents of most beekeeping diseases.
-Its design allows the honeybees to form a cluster that generate heat exceeding the level varroa mites can withstand.
+Its design allows the honeybees to form a cluster that generates heat exceeding the level varroa mites can withstand.
 This way, all mites are naturally eliminated, without using expensive and harmful chemicals.

 6. No need for Supplement Feed